John Steele (pioneer)

-John Steele (21 March 1821 – 31 December 1903) was an Irish-American pioneer, local politician, physician, and astrologist.
+John Steele (21 March 1821 – 31 December 1903) was an Irish-American pioneer, local politician, medical doctor, and astrologist.
 Born in Ireland, after converting to the Church of Jesus Christ of Latter-day Saints in Glasgow, Steele and his wife emigrated to Nauvoo, Illinois.
 Steele joined the Mormon Battalion and traveled to Salt Lake City with the Mormon pioneers.
 He was one of the founders of Parowan, Utah.
 Steele also contributed to the development of Iron, Kane, and Washington counties in Utah.

 He practiced as an unorthodox physician in Toquerville, using herbs, astrology, and aspects of magic to treat patients.
 He could no longer practice in Utah after physician licences were required, but his knowledge of astrology and broken bone setting were still desired.
 His daughter, Young Elizabeth Steele, was the first white child born in Utah.

 Early life

 John Steele was born on 21 March 1821, in Holywood, County Down, Ireland.
 His parents were John and Nancy Steele, and he had two older sisters: Elisabeth and Jane.
 At the age of fifteen Steele worked as an apprentice shoemaker, and moved to Belfast in 1839 to start a shoemaking business.
 When he was nineteen, he met Catherine Campbell.
 She was the daughter of Michael and Mary Campbell.
 He married Catherine Campbell on 1 January 1840, and their daughter Mary was born on 23 December.
 Steele's father died the next 12 January.

 John Steele's boot and shoe business in Belfast failed in 1840 because of poor economic conditions, which caused him to move to Glasgow, Scotland, to seek different employment.
 In 1841 Steele joined the Independent Order of Rechabites (IOR).
 Steele was unsatisfied with his Presbyterian religion.
 After Steele's son John was born on 2 June 1842, Steele read the Book of Mormon.
 John Steele and his wife were baptized as members of the Church of Jesus Christ of Latter-day Saints in Glasgow in 1843; John on 10 April and Catherine on 3 May.
 Steele's other child Margaret was born on 17 June 1844, and died 18 December the next year.